1kashie/AP-Invoice-Intake-Helper/README.md

 HOW TO RUN IT?
 1. cd "/Users/murali/Downloads/TASK SPEC AP INVOICE INTAKE HELPER"
-2. python3 -m streamlit run app.py (FOR MACOS)
+2. python3 -m streamlit run app.py (FOR MACOS),
    streamlit run app.py (FOR WINDOWS)

 HOW ARE THE FILES CLASSIFIED: